faridibirov/Bulky_MVC/README.md

 - **Open the solution in Visual Studio 2022.
 - **Update the connection strings in appsettings.json.
 - **Run the application using IIS Express or your preferred web server.

+## Contribution
+Feel free to contribute to this project by submitting issues or pull requests.
+Your feedback and improvements are welcome!